deeplearning4j/deeplearning4j/gpu.md

 # Deeplearning4j With GPUs

 Deeplearning4j works on distributed GPUs, as well as on native.
-We allow users to run locally on a single GPU such as the NVIDIA Tesla or GeForce GTX, and in the cloud on NVIDIA GRID GPUs.
+We allow users to run locally on a single GPU such as the NVIDIA Tesla, Titan or GeForce GTX, and in the cloud on NVIDIA GRID GPUs.

 In order to train a neural network on GPUs, you need to make a single change your POM.xml file.
 In the [Quickstart](./quickstart), you'll find a POM file configured to run on CPUs by default.
 It looks like this: